 Make life easier for your junior cook by investing in the right tools to keep them safe, happy and inspired... they'll be cooking you dinner before you know it.

-The best kit to buy for kids who love cooking
+The best kit to buy for children

 A sturdy box grater

 Lots of ingredients you’d normally chop can be grated, but a child needs a box grater they can hold with one hand and push against with the other.
 Choose one that has both coarse and fine sides, so they can grate ingredients that need to be finely chopped as well, such as garlic or ginger.

 Masterclass box grater with measurements – available from Harts of Stur (£10.96)

 If you have kids, you should never have to butter a tin or baste a chicken.
 This is a task they completely understand from experience with painting.

 You can never have enough prep bowls.
 Good-value and lightweight versions are not too heavy for little arms, and it doesn’t matter if they get dropped or battered about a bit.

 Joseph Joseph nest of bowls and measuring spoons